 - Hearing loss

 Pre-questionnaire activities teach you what to observe and how to observe, improving the accuracy of your Moore Auditory-Visual Questionnaire Report.
-Follow-up questions provide insights regarding intensity and frequency of a person’s behavioral concerns.
+Follow-up questions provide insights regarding the intensity and frequency of a person’s behavioral concerns.